Date of Policy: 17 January 2018

 - All allegations, even those that appear less serious, need to be followed up and examined objectively by someone independent of the organisation concerned.
 All allegations will be considered by the LADO, who acts for the Camden Safeguarding Children Board to monitor allegations and ensure that the actions in response to the allegation are in accordance with the Camden Safeguarding Children Board Procedures.

-- Advice on the storage of all documentation must be sought from The Thanet Co-ordinator or one of the Directors (as appropriate) who must ensure that access is strictly limited to relevant staff and external professionals on a need to know basis.
+- Advice on the storage of all documentation must be sought from The Thanet Safeguarding leads or one of the Directors (as appropriate) who must ensure that access is strictly limited to relevant staff and external professionals on a need to know basis.

 It is essential that all staff are conscious of how they should conduct themselves to minimise the risk of finding themselves the subject of any child protection processes.

 All staff should be aware of the following summary of things to do and not to do when working with children.

 - Report to the Thanet’s Safeguarding leads any concerns about child welfare/safety

 - Report to the Thanet’s Safeguarding leads any concerns about the conduct of other staff/volunteers/contractors

 - Record in writing all relevant incidents

 - Work in an open and transparent way

 - Discuss and report any incidents of concern or that might lead to concerns being raised about your conduct towards a child.